mpradam/udacity_p4/README.md

 Acknowledgement
 We are going to be using the data from the National Administrative Department of Statistics of Colombia DANE.
 The database is the result of a survey conducted to more than 25k households in three major cities in Colombia for 2018.

-All the data and metadata can be found in [this link] (http://microdatos.dane.gov.co/index.php/catalog/626).
+All the data and metadata can be found in [this link](http://microdatos.dane.gov.co/index.php/catalog/626).
 The data has 331 variables including spending behaviours and financial burden of the households.

 ## File Descriptions <a name="files"></a>